-Ac'cents: The Choral Department awards scholarships to students who are selected, through audition, to sing with the Ac'cents, a small vocal ensemble.
+Voce: The Choral Department awards scholarships to students who are selected, through audition, to sing with the Voce, a small vocal ensemble.
 The amount of each scholarship is the cost of tuition per semester.

 Concert Choir: These scholarships are awarded to full-time students who are members of the concert choir.
 The scholarships in the amount of one-half tuition are awarded per semester.